ynevet/calendar/README.md

 # calendar
-### A python-based pure implementation of a calendar class and related modules.
+### A python-based pure implementation of a Calendar class and related modules.

 #### Usage example:
 <pre><code>